 Katina Despas-Barous joined Cornell Grace, P.C. in 2019.
-Mrs. Despas-Barous has been admitted to practice law for more than twenty years.
+Mrs. Despas-Barous has been admitted to practice law for more than twenty five years.
 She has extensive experience representing municipalities, and private corporations including contractors and property owners sued under the New York State Labor Law since 1998.
 In addition to construction law, Katina has successfully advocated for clients in the areas of premises liability, automobile liability, and toxic tort liability.

 Katina began her career representing plaintiffs, making her uniquely capable of providing our clients with both plaintiff and defense-oriented views of a specific case at its inception.

 Katina has been admitted to practice law in New York, Washington, D.C., and the United States District Courts of the Eastern and Southern District since 1998.
 She was admitted to practice before the United States Supreme Court in 2002.

 Katina earned her Master’s of Arts degree in Politics (1992) and her Advanced Associates Degree as well as her Baccalaureate Degree from New York University (1991).
 She then earned her Juris Doctorate in 1997 from New York Law School.